 Imparting a glimpse of the past upon the participants of the School of the Ranger is as important as learning the skills of the ranger itself.
 To that end, the School of the Ranger is asking participants to adhere to the following Clothing and Accoutrement Guidelines:

-Each participant should be clothed and accoutered appropriate to their F&I interpretation, be that a ranger from New England, a ranger from Pennsylvania, a Regular, a Provincial from New York or a Provincial from South Carolina, a light infantryman from the Regular regiments or from Gage’s Light Infantry, etc. Be prepared to document any clothing or accoutrements you wish to bring.
+Each participant should be clothed and accoutered appropriate to their F&I interpretation, be that a ranger from New England or elsewhere, a Regular, a Provincial, a Light Infantryman from the Regular regiments or from Gage’s, etc. Be prepared to document any clothing & accouterments you wish to bring.
 Obviously properly tailored, hand sewn garments are ideal, but machine sewn garments are acceptable.

 Rangers – knit Scotch bonnets, black felt round hats, cocked hats, Monmouth caps, jockey-style caps of felt or leather.

 Regulars – black felt cocked hats or round hats.

 Provincials – black felt cocked or round hats, Monmouth caps, woolen caps.

 Light Infantry of the Regiments – jockey-style caps of felt.

 Gage’s Light Infantry – leather cap.

 Major Scott’s Light Infantry, 1758 – black felt round hat.